imaginaryusername/Reusable_specs/reusable_addresses.md

 When scanning, nodes or wallets can allow for a certain amount of buffer beyond the expiry date, in case a transaction is sent before but remains unconfirmed beyond the expiry - in the context of BCH, a week might be more than sufficient.

 In addition to addressing scaling concerns, expiration also addresses another usecase complaint - that wallets once established will have to monitor addresses indefinitely, and that there is no clear indicator to a sender whether an address remains usable or not.
-Such a clear guide embedded in the address itself can serve these cases well and provide unambiguous dates beyond which recipient will be free from the burden of keeping monitor and keys.
+Such a clear guide embedded in the address itself can serve these cases well and provide unambiguous dates beyond which recipient will be free from the burden of maintaining monitoring and keys.

 **Considerations**